-Still on murderous Fulani kidnappers – WorldStage
+Still on Murderous Fulani Kidnappers – Naija247news

 |

-Still on murderous Fulani kidnappers
+Still on Murderous Fulani Kidnappers

 The above quote was the news headline after a speech by former President Goodluck Jonathan at an international conference on Fulani Herdsmen in Kaduna in June 2014 before they now become major kidnap kingpins.
 I must admit from the onset that I would …